piskvorky/gensim/docs/_sources/tut1.txt

 Your way of processing the documents will likely vary; here, we only split on whitespace to tokenize, followed by lowercasing each word.
-In fact, we use this particular (simplistic) setup to mimick the experiment done in Deerwester's original LSA article [ref FIXME].
+In fact, we use this particular (simplistic) setup to mimick the experiment done in Deerwester et al.'s original LSA article [1]_.

 The ways to process documents are so versatile and application- and language-dependent that we decided to *not* constrain them by any interface.
 Instead, a document is represented